Type Reference

 Fields

-x::Vector{T}: Shared x-gridy::Matrix{T}: Function values (npoints × nseries) series-contiguous_transpose::LazyTranspose{T}: Lazy point-contiguous layout for scalar SIMDextrap::ExtrapVal: Extrapolation modeside::SideVal: Side selection (:nearest, :left, :right)
+x::X: Shared x-grid (Vector or Range)y::Matrix{Tv}: Function values (npoints × nseries) series-contiguous_transpose::LazyTranspose{Tv}: Lazy point-contiguous layout for scalar SIMDextrap::ExtrapVal: Extrapolation modeside::SideVal: Side selection (:nearest, :left, :right)

 Memory Layout